Ships

 Aircraft.
 This gives the length of the flight deck, the number of elevators and catapults, and the maximum number of aircraft a carrier could reasonably operate.
 Most carriers could carry more aircraft, but could not make effective use of them.
 For other classes of ships, this specification gives the number of seaplanes and seaplane catapults, if any.

 Protection.
 Describes the armor protection of the ship.
 In general, only a portion of an armored warship (called the citadel) was protected.
-The citadel typically consisted of belts of armor on the sides of the ship, enclosed on top by one or more armored decks, plus armor protection for the main gun turrets and the conning tower.
-The bulkheads at the ends of the side armor belts were usually also armored.
+The citadel typically consisted of belts of armor on the sides of the ship, enclosed on top by one or more armored decks and at the ends by armored bulkheads, plus armor protection for the main gun turrets and the conning tower.

 Not listed is the general toughness of the ship, which is difficult to quantify.
 American warships often used Special Treatment Steel (STS) for internal structural members and bulkheads, which was resistant to splinters.
 The British and Japanese likewise used Type D Steel.
 Other navies probably did something similar.
 Toughness also depended on sound design, and it was not strongly correlated with the quality of the armor system.
 Some unarmored destroyers were quite tough for their size, while the heavily armored Yamatos appear to have had significant structural weakness, if the difficulty of satisfactorily repairing torpedo damage is any indication.

-Machinery.
-Gives the number of shafts and boilers and the total shaft horsepower, which have some bearing on the ability of the ship to survive flooding.
+The number of shafts also had some bearing on the ability of the ship to survive flooding, since multiple shafts allowed better machinery dispersal.

 Bunkerage.
 This specifies the amount and type of fuel carried by the ship.
 It is important in determining refueling requirements.
 The amount of aviation gasoline carried by aircraft carriers and (when known) seaplane-carrying vessels is also listed.